hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 Reboot now if you're not doing any further configuration.

-At this point you should now be able to SSH in with root and your password (which should no longer be 'root'!)
+At this point you should now see below to set up permanent SSH access

 ### Setting up Permanent SSH Server

 !!! info "WIP"
+    Work in Progress

 Run these commands to secure permanent SSH access: